 How can I find out which books or materials I need?

-Your programme leader will be in touch to let you know what books and/or materials you might need ahead of enrolment.
+Your programme leader will be in touch to let you know what books and/or materials you might need.
 You’ll be able to access the Reading Lists Online site after you’ve enrolled, when you will receive an email with all the information you need to access it.

 Can I transfer my £150 to a friend/relative?

 No. This funding is not transferable to another individual.